About this course

 Access to HE Diploma

-60 credits with a minimum of 45 credits at Level 3, of which 30 must be at Distinction and 15 credits at Merit, to include 6 Distinctions in History or a related subject*
+60 credits with a minimum of 45 credits at Level 3, of which 30 must be at Distinction and 15 credits at Merit, to include 6 Distinctions in an essay writing subject*

 Access to HE additional information

-*Related subject includes subjects such as English, Philosophy, Religious Studies or Classical Civilisation or other humanities based essay writing subjects.
-Students applying without History will need to make a case in their personal statement.
+*Essay writing subjects include English, Philosophy, Religious Studies or Classical Civilisation or other humanities based essay writing subjects.

 Irish Leaving Certificate